 What inspired you to start collecting skateboards?

 Initially it was nostalgia, searching for the decks I skated as a kid.
-That led me to the art actually featured on the decks.
+That led me to an appreciation of the art actually featured on the decks.
 The artistic subculture has always gone hand in hand with skating.

 At what point did you realize you’ve come too far to stop?